-Students arriving after 8:00am are considered Tardy.
+Students arriving after 8:00 a.m. are considered tardy.

 Students are expected to be at school on time each day.
-If a student will be tardy due to an excusable reason (appointment, not feeling well, etc.), the parent/guardian must call the school.
+If a student will be tardy due to an excusable reason (appointment, not feeling well, etc.), a parent/guardian must call the school.
 Timeliness is a good work habit to develop as well as a good school habit, so the following policy will be enforced for each marking period:

-- 1st time Warning - 2nd time Warning - 3rd time After school detention or lunch detention. - Excessive tardiness will result in a meeting with student, parent/guardian, and staff to discuss other possible steps to address attendance.
+- 1st time -- Warning - 2nd time -- Warning - 3rd time -- After-school detention or lunch detention. - Excessive tardiness will result in a meeting with the student, parent/guardian, and staff to discuss other possible steps to address attendance.